 Ballycotton 30 minutes drive East of Cork city is a hilly fishing port much favoured by deep sea anglers.
 It offers fantastic views over a boat filled harbour to a steep island crowned by a lighthouse.
 There is the Ballycotton Cliff Walk, and inland an extensive marshy bird sanctuary.
 Ballycotton also has its very own Hollywood connection.
 The famous actress Angela Langsbury from (Murder She Wrote) is a frequent visitor and a proud owner of a holiday home here.
 Marlon Brando spent some time here while filming the ill fated film Divine Rapture back in the early 1990's.

 2 miles East of Ballycotton is Garryvoe with its beautiful unspoilt sandy beaches.
 Further along is Knockadoon.
 The visitor is spoilt for choice with major visitors attraction such as Cobh Heritage Centre, based in the disused portions of the railway station at Cobh.
 This highly imaginative visitor attraction tells the story of emigration from Cobh in the period of the famine in 1845 up to the era of the great Liners in the 1950s.
-Jameson Heritage Centre Midleton Co.
-Cork which tells the story of the manufacture of whiskey, and Fota Wildlife Park.
+Jameson Heritage Centre in Midleton County Cork which tells the story of the manufacture of whiskey, and Fota Wildlife Park.
 For the golfer there is a choice of 10 golf courses within 10 miles of Ballycotton.
 In past years this tiny village had hosted the very popular Ballycotton 10 mile Road Race.
 Now there is the local Ballintotis 4 Mile Road Race.